nus-cs2103-AY2122S2/ip/docs/README.md

 7. unmark - Unmarks the specified marked event.

-8. find - Shows all tasks that has that specified word.
+8. find - Shows all tasks that have that specified word.

 9. help - Shows all commands & some examples.